-The Office of Student Affairs & Diversity is responsible for recruitment and admissions, scholarships, compliance, academic learning support, student activities, student governance and leadership, career services, diversity engagement and enrichment, visiting scholars and international programs, as well as new student orientation, and graduation.
+The Office of Student Affairs and Diversity is here to support students on their educational journey from beginning to end and everything in between.
+The Office is responsible for recruitment, admissions, scholarships (financial support), helping students meet admission and clinical practice requirements, academic learning support, student activities, student governance and leadership, career services, diversity engagement and enrichment, visiting scholars and international programs, as well as new student orientation, and graduation.
 The student affairs staff members serve as a resource for students across all campuses with needs related to tutoring, learning and disability accommodations, peer-to-peer interactions and faculty and student communications.
 Students are encouraged to contact the student affairs office with questions or concerns at 503 494-5440 or sn-affrs@ohsu.edu.